A History of the Belo Mansion & Dallas Bar Association

 Construction of the Belo home was believed to have been completed about 1900.
 Alfred Horatio Belo, Jr., at the age of 27 and his bride, Helen Ponder married in 1900 and lived in the home with his parents.
 They had two daughters.
 Helen Belo [m.
 Morrison] was born in the home in 1902.
 The Belo home became a city showplace, as the family was active in civic and cultural affairs.

 Colonel A.H.
 Belo died on April 19, 1901 at the age of 69 in Asheville, North Carolina and was buried near his boyhood home atWinston-Salem.
-He was with the Dallas Morning News for 36 years.
+He was a newspaper man for 36 years, many of which were with the Dallas Morning News.
 Upon his death, President Cleveland said, “I feel it to be a personal loss, as he was a friend to whom I was warmly attached as a chivalrous, high-minded man, and an exceptionally able, fearless and conscientious journalist.
 His death is a loss to the entire country.”

 Alfred, Jr. then succeeded his father to the presidency of the News.
 Alfred Jr. died in 1906 at the age of 33 of meningitis.